How To Write a Book Review: A Practical Guide with Examples

 3. Highlight Strengths and Weaknesses

-To give readers a well-rounded review, explore both what worked well in the book and what didn’t.
+To give readers a well-rounded review, explore both what worked well in the book and what did not.

 Identify successful elements and areas for improvement, and explain why you think they succeeded or fell short.